 Award Funding Amount (Direct Cost) Page Limit Focus Outcomes 1.
 Feasibility \$50K/12 mo 5 Rapidly test new, commercially promising ideas.
 New IP, new applications of existing IP, POC award application, and/or follow-on funding from other sources 2.
-Proof-of-Concept \$100K/12 mo 12 Add value to existing intellectual property, begin to develop and execute commercialization strategies Strategic partner, SBIR/STTR, Out-licensing, New co.
+Proof-of-Concept \$100K/12 mo 12 Add value to existing intellectual property, begin to develop and execute commercialization strategies Strategic partner, SBIR/STTR, Out-licensing, Newco.

-Feasibility Award Program (\$50k total costs for 12 months, released in two \$25K/6 month tranches, formally reviewed every 6 months; 5 page proposal): designed to rapidly test the feasibility of new ideas in a "fail-fast-or-proceed" format, or to add value to existing intellectual property leading to new market applications of an existing technology.
+Feasibility Award Program (\$50k total costs for 12 months, released in two \$25K/6 month tranches, formally reviewed every 6 months; 5-page proposal): designed to rapidly test the feasibility of new ideas in a "fail-fast-or-proceed" format, or to add value to existing intellectual property leading to new market applications of an existing technology.

 - Provides up to \$50K over one year, awarded in two \$25K/6 month tranches based upon external review and achievement of predetermined milestones.
-A written progress report and presentation are also required every 6 months. - A member of the technology team is strongly encouraged to participate in the skill development program before or during the funding period. - Projects involving a corporate partner - Proposal for licensed applications of a technology is ineligible for funding - Proposal for licensed technology, but new, as-yet unlicensed applications, is eligible for funding - If an option agreement is in place for unlicensed applications, a \$1:\$1 match is required - If no option agreement is in place for unlicensed applications, no match funding is required - In-kind contributions are not permitted - Eligible to apply for additional year of funding based upon achievement of commercially-relevant milestones, approval of External Review Board, and availability of funding. - Can subsequently apply, but not required, for POC program (below).
+A written progress report and presentation are also required every 6 months. - A member of the technology team is strongly encouraged to participate in the skill development program before or during the funding period. - Projects involving a corporate partner - Proposals for licensed applications of a technology are ineligible for funding - Proposals for licensed technology, but new, as-yet unlicensed applications, are eligible for funding - If an option agreement is in place for unlicensed applications, a \$1:\$1 match is required - If no option agreement is in place for unlicensed applications, no match funding is required - o In-kind contributions are not permitted - Can subsequently apply for the POC program (below).

-Proof of Concept (POC) Award Program (\$100k total costs for 12 months, released in two \$50k/6month tranches formally reviewed every 6 months, 12 page proposal): provides targeted, milestone driven support for proof of concept research, development, testing, and analysis on existing intellectual property (provisional patent filed or equivalent).
+Proof of Concept (POC) Award Program (\$100k total costs for 12 months, released in two \$50k/6month tranches formally reviewed every 6 months, 12-page proposal): provides targeted, milestone driven support for proof of concept research, development, testing, and analysis on existing intellectual property (provisional patent filed or equivalent).

 - Provides up to \$100k over one year, awarded in two \$50K/6 month tranches based upon external review and achievement of predetermined milestones.
-A written progress report and presentation are also required every 6 months. - A member of the POC technology team must complete the skill development program before or during the funding period. - Projects involving a corporate partner - o Proposal for licensed applications of a technology is ineligible for funding - Proposal for licensed technology but new, as yet unlicensed applications, is eligible for funding - If an option agreement is in place for unlicensed applications, a \$1:\$1 match is required - If no option agreement is in place for unlicensed applications, no match funding is required - Proposal for optioned applications of a technology is eligible for funding and \$1:\$1 match funding is required, except for BEIR - o If the corporate partner is not a small entity, a match of \$2:\$1 (corporate partner:LIBH) will be required.
-A small entity is defined according to NIH guidelines, available at: https://sbir.nih.gov/about/eligibility-criteria. - o In-kind contributions are not permitted - Eligible to apply for additional year of funding based upon achievement of commercially-relevant milestones, approval of External Review Board, and availability of funding.
+A written progress report and presentation are also required every 6 months. - Projects involving a corporate partner

+Proposals for licensed applications of a technology are ineligible for funding

+- \circ Proposals for licensed technology but new, as yet unlicensed applications, are eligible for funding - If an option agreement is in place for unlicensed applications, a \$1:\$1 match is required - If no option agreement is in place for unlicensed applications, no match funding is required - Proposals for optioned applications of a technology are eligible for funding and \$1:\$1 match funding is required, except for BEIR - If the corporate partner is not a small entity, a match of \$2:\$1 (corporate partner: LIBH) will be required.
+A small entity is defined according to NIH guidelines, available at: https://sbir.nih.gov/about/eligibility-criteria.

+○ In-kind contributions are not permitted

+• Eligible to apply for an additional year of funding based upon achievement of commercially- relevant milestones, approval of the External Review Board, and availability of funding.